rjwthree/Martingale/README.md

 Three further examples show typical trajectories using a low, moderate, or high ceiling — specifically 2, 6, or 9 opportunities to double bets, respectively.
 With the low ceiling of $40, there are frequent periods of minor success but an average of about 70 cents per hand is lost in the long run.
 The moderate ceiling of $640 produces an average loss of about $1.54 per hand, and the high ceiling of $5,120 loses an average of about $2.31 per hand.

-Higher ceilings lead to longer winning streaks in which losses are consistently recovered and converted to a small gain.
+Higher ceilings lead to longer winning streaks in which losses are consistently recovered and converted to a small gain, whereas the trend for low ceilings is jagged.
 And because losses are larger and scarcer with higher ceilings, the outcome when stopped at a random point is more variable when the ceiling is higher.